bradygiacopelli/2830-forum/README.md

 - **Search Functionality:** Search for forums, posts, or users.
 - **Filter Posts:** Sort posts by most recent or most upvoted.

-### Mobile-Friendly Design
-- **Responsive UI:** The app will be styled with a responsive framework like Bootstrap or W3.CSS to ensure usability on various devices.

 ## Technologies Used
 - **Frontend:** React (Components, State Management)